Chiapas Depression dry forests: Conservation and threats

 The ecoregion has been seriously threatened by cattle grazing, which is the main cause of its destruction, along with the effects of logging and the expansion of the agricultural frontier.

 Much of the ecoregion has been converted to cropland, including corn, beans, and peanuts, with sugarcane and corn in irrigated areas.
 Large areas have been cleared for pasturing cattle, which graze on introduced grasses.

 Tuxtla Gutiérrez is the largest city in the ecoregion.

 Protected areas

-A 2017 assessment found that 309 km², or 2%, of the ecoregion is in protected areas.
+A 2017 assessment found that 309 km^{2}, or 2%, of the ecoregion is in protected areas.
 Protected areas in the ecoregion include Sumidero Canyon National Park and a portion of La Sepultura Biosphere Reserve.